• Skip to primary navigation

 Here is the wisdom of the body at work.
 Your body could be slowing down the thyroid gland in order to protect the adrenals and in the end, possibly it is protecting your life.

-Instead of suffering for a long time and ending up on some kind of medication which suppresses symptoms, I would recommend to work with a health coach early enough, before the adrenal glands are very fatigued.
+Instead of suffering for a long time and ending up on some kind of medication that suppresses symptoms, I would recommend working with a health coach early enough, before the adrenal glands are very fatigued.
 You can then look for underlying causes of the problem and improve adrenal function before you do serious damage to these vital glands.

 You can see more here about stress causing hypothyroid symptoms.